 Spain

 As the clock strikes midnight, Spanish people have been known to eat twelve white grapes, one for each chime of the clock.
-This tradition has its origins in 1909.
+This New Year’s tradition has its origins in 1909.
 Back then, grape growers thought of it as a way to cut down on the year’s production surplus.

 Turkey